Maternal Mortality

 - Identify themes or trends in maternal mortality in Minnesota over time.

-- Inform maternity care providers and clinical practice and community stakeholders.
+- Inform perinatal care providers and clinical practice and community stakeholders.

 - Offer relevant public health interventions for women of reproductive age.